Chicamán Maternal and Child Health Project

 El Quiché is a department located 250 kilometers north of the capital of Guatemala, with a population of more than 655,000 people.
 Out-of-pocket household costs account for 69% of total health spending; for impoverished families, this cost can be catastrophic.
 El Quiché has the country’s highest rate of maternal mortality at 192 per 100,000.
 72% of children have chronic malnutrition, and 67% of the population live in extreme poverty.

 The main causes of morbidity in Guatemala in children 5 and under are respiratory infections and diarrhea.
-MTI is working in three zones, totaling 16 villages, within the Municiplaity of Chicamán.
+Medical Teams International is working in three zones, totaling 16 villages, within the Municiplaity of Chicamán.

 Reduce morbidity and mortality among women of reproductive age and children under 5 in the municipality of Chicamán, El Quiche:

 - Improve child health through increased access to community level health services and improved household practices